 SYSTEM NAME: Development and Donor Files.

-SYSTEM LOCATION: The agency's Development and Donor files are maintained by NARA's Development Staff in the Office of the Archivist (NDEV) and the National Archives Trust Fund Division.
+SYSTEM LOCATION: The agency's development and donor files are maintained by the Office of Strategy and Communications (Development Staff), and the Office of Business Support Services (Office of Chief Financial Officer, National Archives Trust Fund Division).

-CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM: Individuals covered by this system include persons who donate money or other gifts to NARA, the Foundation for the National Archives, and prospective donors and other persons contacted by the Development Staff, the Archivist of the United States, and other NARA officials.
+CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM: Individuals covered by this system include persons who donate money or other gifts to NARA, the Foundation for the National Archives, and prospective donors and other people contacted by the development staff, the Archivist of the United States, and other NARA officials.

-CATEGORIES OF RECORDS IN THE SYSTEM: Development and Donor Files may include biographical and demographic information for individuals and organizations; background information, interests, affiliations, and giving history for donors, including their relationship and participation with the organization and its stakeholders; prospect management data such as interests, affiliations, cultivation and solicitation of gifts, strategy reports, and talking points; information on gifts and pledges made and miscellaneous information about each gift; record of acknowledgment packages and solicitation letters, including membership cards, receipts, reminders, renewal notices, program notices, and invitations and attendance at special events.
+CATEGORIES OF RECORDS IN THE SYSTEM: Development and donor files may include: Individual's and organization's contact, biographical, and demographic information; donor background information, interests, affiliations, and giving history, including their relationship and participation with the agency and its stakeholders; prospect management data such as interests, affiliations, cultivation and solicitation of gifts, strategy reports, and talking points; information on gifts and pledges and miscellaneous information about each gift; and record of acknowledgment packages and solicitation letters, including membership cards, receipts, reminders, renewal notices, program notices, and invitations and attendance at special events.